|

 The Flash - YES.
 This is great.
 The art is BEAUTIFUL.
 I'm loving the storyline so far, too, I'm up to date with it, can't wait to see where this one goes, too.
 Intriguing stuff with the character, I love that Iris and he aren't an item.
 I think we're going to get the origin in the next issue, that should be fantastic.
 This could be one of my favorites out of the lot, honestly.

 Green Lantern - Yawn.
-The art is downright poopty, I think.
+The art is downright shitty, I think.
 I could easily do better.
 The story was decent but not enough to convince me to buy anything beyond #1.
 Pass.

 I gotta say, I'm enjoying the heck out of this whole New 52 thing.
 Feel like a kid again, going to the shop, seeing where things are going in the stories.
 I'm quite happy.
 I want to try out Captain Atom and Catwoman, too.